sojungkim0917/cs50final/DESIGN.md

     Used this tutorial/walkthrough to base code off of: https://youtu.be/-4bZ_rfvBTk

 LiteracyHome (Casey)

-    This is a main page for literacy where user can choose to view flashcards or take level 1 or 2 tests
+    This is a main page for literacy where user can choose to view flashcards or take level 1 or 2 tests.
+The layout of this page is defined by the literacyhome.xml page in the layout folder.

 Literacy2Video (SoJung)

     The page has video reward for literacy level 2 test.
 Videoview is first declared from the layout.
 The media controller is created so that when the user touches the video, the controller pops up from the bottom of the screen.
 Then the URI for the video is set.
     The video starts upon arriving on the page.
 After finishing the video, little message comes up saying "Great work."
 If any error occurs during playing the video, the error message will come up.
+This page's layout is defined by the literacy2video.xml page in the layout folder.
     Used this tutorial to base code off of: http://abhiandroid.com/ui/videoview

 MathBeginnerVideo (SoJung)